descoped/data-collector-testutils/README.md

-# data-collector-testutils
+# Data Collector Testutils

-Data Collector Testutils
+For more information about Data Collector, please refer to the [Data Collector documentation](https://github.com/statisticsnorway/data-collector-project).